NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 on the learner being willing to answer questions on the future.
 It seems more likely that question should be placed outside of the section `Section 3 - Quality Metrics`.

+Searching the literature
+for 'using future contact in course evaluation'
+(and sentences alike) resulted in zero relevant hits.

 ???- question "What are the metrics for this question?"